appacademy/unified-setup/migrating-to-wsl2.md

 Where `DIRECTORY` is any folders with files you wish to take ownership of.

-> instalation of WSL2 sourced from [here](https://docs.microsoft.com/en-us/windows/wsl/install-manual)
+> installation of WSL2 sourced from [here](https://docs.microsoft.com/en-us/windows/wsl/install-manual)